Stephen-Gates/eapd/docs/rules/kudos.md

 ## Earn real kudos

-If you designed an innovative new report, [share your idea with us](../about/index.md).
-If you survive our Executive grilling, we’ll send you a prize and add you to the Hall of Fame :fontawesome-solid-trophy:{: .kudos }
+If you designed an innovative custom report, [share your idea with us](../about/index.md).
+If you survive our grilling, we’ll send you a prize and add you to the Hall of Fame :fontawesome-solid-trophy:{: .kudos }

 ~008~